BruderJo/ascii-table/README.md

 # ascii-table
+for the Colour Maximite 2

-Display a table of all characters with their numeric values
+Two variants to display the characters with their numeric values.

-A program for the CMM2
+Screens will be saved as graphic files.